How Can I Get My Child To Behave?

-If you’re dealing with multiple temper tantrums and challenging behaviour and you’re asking, how can I get my child to behave, then I have a question for you.
+If you’re dealing with multiple temper tantrums and challenging behaviour and you’re asking, “How can I get my child to behave?” then I have a question for you.
 Firstly, do you believe in magic?
 Do you think gnomes live under trees in your yard?
 Do you think the tooth fairy cavorts at your window in a pretty pink dress?
 Probably not, right?
-You’re an adult and if you believed in those things you’d look a bit silly because society expects that as you grew up you moved from living in the realm of fantasy to one based in reality.
-Yet I have to say that as adults, many parents believe in the magical thinking just as much now as they ever did when they hid their tooth under their pillow.
+You’re an adult, and if you believed in those things, you’d look a bit silly because society expects that as you grow up, you move from living in the realm of fantasy to one based in reality.
+Yet I have to say that as adults, many parents believe in magical thinking just as much now as they ever did when they hid their tooth under their pillow.

-What I’m talking about is the unquestioning way many parents accept the largest piece of parental magical thinking out there.
+What I’m talking about is the unquestioning way many parents accept the largest piece of magical thinking out there.
 What is it?
-It’s the idea that whatever behaviour problem you run in to as a parent can be cured by the application of a few well placed ‘parenting tips.’
-Now first understand that I’m not talking about the odd problem, such as your two year old turning up her nose over a grilled cheese sandwich or having a periodic meltdown in the store, where a tip can help.
+It’s the idea that whatever behaviour problem you run into as a parent can be cured by the application of a few well-placed “parenting tips.”
+Now, first understand that I’m not talking about the odd problem, such as your two-year-old turning up her nose over a grilled cheese sandwich or having a periodic meltdown in the store, where a tip can help.
 I’m talking about the kind of consistent issues with your children that make you want to get in your car and keep driving.

-If you’re a parent struggling with your child’s behaviour problems and you’ve asked that question, of how do I help my child to behave better, I know it’s hard to admit things aren’t working and ask for help and I quite understand why a parent would feel sensitive.
-Our culture is very unforgiving and even though we espouse support for our fellow human beings, reality often doesn’t match our expectations.
+If you’re a parent struggling with your child’s behaviour problems and you’ve asked that question, “How do I help my child to behave better?”
+I know it’s hard to admit things aren’t working and ask for help, and I quite understand why a parent would feel sensitive.
+Our culture is very unforgiving, and even though we espouse support for our fellow human beings, reality often doesn’t match our expectations.

-The trouble is when your family isn’t working, then nothing is working, not your job, not your relationship, not your kids, nothing.
-It’s all just chaos that you try and muddle through with as long as you can stand it.
+When your family isn’t working, nothing else is—not your job, not your relationship, not your children—nothing.
+It’s all just chaos that you try to muddle through for as long as you can stand it.
 You read books to help.
-You turn to TV shows and gurus and you long for the parenting tip that can make it all go away.
+You turn to TV shows and parenting gurus, and you long for the parenting tip that can make it all go away.

-But you see tips don’t make anything go away and it makes me sad to work in a culture that encourages parents to see chronic bad behaviour as a stage that will go with a few tips and time.
-Instead, it should be telling them that it’s the equivalent of your child, standing out in the pouring rain, shivering and cold, ringing the door bell, whilst you keep the door firmly closed in front of them.
+But you see, tips don’t make anything go away, and it makes me sad to work in a culture that encourages parents to see chronic bad behaviour as a stage that will go away with a few tips and time.
+Instead, it should tell them that it’s the same as your child standing outside in the pouring rain, shivering and cold, ringing the doorbell while you keep the door firmly shut in front of them.

 True Relief Is Possible…

-That’s because when your children behave badly in a consistent way they are sending you a message.
+That’s because when your children behave badly in a consistent way, they are sending you a message.
 It’s a call to action.
-But just as you wouldn’t apply a bandaid to a gushing artery burst, so you shouldn’t apply tips to your parenting problem because they simply won’t give you the answers or the relief you’re looking for.
+But just as you wouldn’t apply a bandaid to a gushing artery burst, you shouldn’t apply parenting tips to your parenting problem because they simply won’t give you the answers or the relief you’re looking for.

 You need to see the bigger picture.
 Why are they doing what they’re doing?
 What is wrong?
-Don’t stop with the question, how can I get my child to behave?
+Don’t stop with the question, “How can I get my child to behave?”
 See that as the message they are trying to send.
-If you can’t see that by yourself, then you need to find someone who can help you.
+If you can’t see that by yourself, then you need to find someone who can.

-Then once you have a parenting plan in hand, act.
-The younger a child is, the easier it is to create positive lasting change.
+Then, once you have a parenting plan in hand, act.
+The younger a child is, the easier it is to create positive, lasting change.
 The earlier you start, the more likely it is that your kids will begin a new way of doing things and forget you ever had an issue.
-If you don’t know where to look, here’s one option for behaviour intervention that works.
-If, and only if you act, one day they’ll look down at you at 5ft, 8 or 6ft, 2 and you’ll see you created, a solid, emotionally balanced person ready to face life on their own terms and you’ll be proud.
+If you don’t know where to look, here’s one option for behaviour intervention that works: If, and only if, you act, one day they’ll look down at you at 5 feet, 8 inches or 6 feet, 2 inches, and you’ll see you created a solid, emotionally balanced person ready to face life on their own terms, and you’ll be proud.